 \section{Abstract}

 Serving deep learning based recommendation models (DLRM) at scale is challenging.
-Existing systems rely on CPU-based ANN indexing and filtering services, suffering from non-negligible costs and forgoing joint optimization opportunities.
-Such inefficiency makes them difficult to support more complex model architectures, such as learned similarities and multi-task retrieval.

-In this paper, we propose SilverTorch, a model-based system for serving recommendation models on GPUs.
-SilverTorch unifies model serving by replacing standalone indexing and filtering services with layers of served models.
-We propose a Bloom index algorithm on GPUs for feature filtering and a tensor-native fused Int8 ANN kernel on GPUs for nearest neighbor search.
-We further co-design the ANN search index and filtering index to reduce GPU memory utilization and eliminate unnecessary computation.
-Benefit from SilverTorch's serving paradigm, we introduce a OverArch scoring layer and a Value Model to aggregate results across multi-tasks.
-These advancements improve the accuracy for retrieval and enable future studies for serving more complex models.
-For ranking, SilverTorch's design accelerates item embedding calculation by caching the pre-calculated embeddings inside the serving model.

-Our evaluation on the industry-scale datasets show that SilverTorch achieves up to $5.6\times$ lower latency and $23.7\times$ higher throughput compared to the state-of-the-art approaches.
-We also demonstrate that SilverTorch's solution is $13.35\times$ more cost-efficient than CPU-based solution while improving accuracy via serving more complex models.
-SilverTorch serves over hundreds of models online across major products and recommends contents for billions of daily active users.
+Existing approaches rely on dedicated ANN indexing and filtering services on CPUs, suffering from non-negligible costs and missing co-design opportunities.
+Such inefficiency makes them difficult to support complex model architectures, such as learned similarities and multi-task retrieval.
+In this paper, we present SilverTorch, a model-based serving system that brings all components into one unified model.
+It unifies model serving by replacing standalone indexing and filtering services with model layers.
+We propose a model-based GPU Bloom index for feature filtering and a fused Int8 ANN kernel for nearest neighbor search.
+Through co-design of the ANN search and feature filtering, we reduce GPU memory usage and eliminate computation.
+Benefiting from this design, we scale up retrieval by introducing an OverArch scoring layer and a multi-task retrieval with a Value Model to aggregate scores.
+These advancements improve the retrieval accuracy and enable future studies for serving more complex models.
+Our evaluation on industry-scale datasets shows that SilverTorch achieves up to $23.7\times$ higher throughput compared to the state-of-the-art approaches.
+We also demonstrate that SilverTorch’s solution is $13.35\times$ more cost-efficient than CPU-based solution while improving accuracy via serving more complex models.